tablaz/areYouHungry/README.md

 # areYouHungry

-This a demo repository for Swift project
+This a demo repository for Swift a project